 In our mountain community, a good share of the population doesn't receive mail to residences.
 You'll need to provide our office with a physical and mailing address, and keep it up to date.
 This will ensure you receive your renewal notice each year.
 It's acceptable to have a mailing address outside of Summit County, or Colorado, but all motor vehicles registered in Summit County must have a physical address within the County.
-Changing your address with the Department of License does not automatically update our office's records.
-Secure and Verifiable ID is required by law to make any changes on Motor Vehicle records.
+New beginning August 2018: update your address any time online here.